yabanavarsheyleo/cs1.6-pterodactyl-egg/README.md

 # Pterodactyl CS1.6 Egg No Steam Validation Needed

-> [!WARNING] EN |
+ EN |
-> The link in the egg is downloading the server files through my hosting.
+ The link in the egg is downloading the server files through my hosting.
 If you notice that the egg doesn't write files correctly anymore, which should happen after a few months or years, I'm leaving a link to Counter Strike 1.6, the version that doesn't need Steam > Validation!

 So you'll be able to host these files somewhere from where you'll then copy the server files to Pterodactyl with the egg install script.